Annexations

 What is an annexation?

-Generally the level of service increases with annexation into a City.
+Generally the level of service increases with annexation into a city.
 Snohomish is a full-service city government, providing police, water and sewer utilities, parks, land use planning, and building permit services.

-What is the petition process?
+What is the direct petition method?

 How do I initiate an annexation to the City?